SMART Fine-tuning Factor Augmented Neural Lasso: Simulation Studies

-\item \textbf{Shift Adaptation:} Our method effectively aligns the estimated loading space with the target domain by adaptively aggregating information, avoiding the persistent bias inherent in the source-only approach ($\widehat{\boldsymbol{W}}^P$) which fails to account for the distribution shift despite a large $n^P$.
-We show that $\widehat{\boldsymbol{W}}^{\TL}$ with $n^{Q} = 7$ outperforms the target-only approach ($\widehat{\boldsymbol{W}}^Q$) even with $n^Q = 10$.
+\item \textbf{Shift Adaptation:} Our method aligns well the estimated loading space with the target domain by adaptively aggregating data, avoiding the persistent bias inherent in the source-only approach ($\widehat{\boldsymbol{W}}^P$), which fails to account for the distribution shift despite a large $n^P$.

 \item \textbf{Factor Recovery Robustness:} Our model-selection strategy successfully recovers the latent factor space even under severe target sample size constraints, empirically confirming the theoretical guarantees established in Theorem~\ref{thm:factorTransfer}. \end{itemize}